Design Technologist - I've had this job title twice now: my current role at var(--some-job-board, LinkedIn)

 I've also been brought in much too late on other projects - the

-My role at EvolveLAB started at a much more basic level: I was tasked with building out Revit families.
+My role at EvolveLAB started at a relatively basic level: I was tasked with building out Revit families.
 It was not glamorous work but, at that time, EvolveLAB was just starting to dip its toe in the water of software engineering.
 A few sets of Revit families - casework, windows, and doors if I recall correctly - were what was paying the bills back then.

 I was able to quickly move into more complex roles.
 At that time, when software building for me was at the hobbyist level of watching online courses, "complex roles" meant pushing the boundaries of Grasshopper and Dynamo.
 I made quite a few scripts for clients.
 I very much enjoyed the work.
 I'm not sure that I would as much now.
 Not when I can just as easily write code.
 But back then, it was great work.
 It allowed me to slowly dip my toe in the water of software engineering.